martinsumner/leveled/docs/ANTI_ENTROPY.md

 - the two stores need to be partitioned equally, constraining replication to other database technologies, and preventing replication from being used as an approach to re-partitioning (ring re-sizing).

-- the aae store is not split by bucket, and so supporting replication configured per bucket is challenging.
+- the AAE store is not split by bucket, and so supporting replication configured per bucket is challenging.

 The AAE process in production system commonly raises false positives (prompts repairs that are unnecessary), sometimes for [known reasons](https://github.com/basho/riak_kv/issues/1189), sometimes for unknown reasons, especially following rebuilds which follow ring changes.
 The repair process has [a throttle](http://docs.basho.com/riak/kv/2.2.3/using/cluster-operations/active-anti-entropy/#throttling) to prevent this from impacting a production system, but this commonly needs to be re-tuned based on experience.